Our policy explains how accessible the documents we publish on GOV.UK are.

 What to do if you cannot use one of our documents

-If you need a document we’ve published in a different format:
+If you need a document we have published in a different format:

-We’ll consider the request and get back to you in 15 working days.
+We will consider the request and respond to you in 15 days.

 Reporting accessibility problems with one of our documents

-We’re always looking to improve the accessibility of our documents.
-If you find any problems not listed on this page or you think we’re not meeting accessibility requirements, contact firstname.lastname@example.org.
+We are always looking to improve the accessibility of our documents.
+If you find any problems that are not listed on this page or you think we are not meeting accessibility requirements, contact firstname.lastname@example.org.
 Our digital content team will look into your comments.